This article explains how you can transfer recurring compensations to DATEV LODAS and Lohn und Gehalt via the DATEV export.

 For further information about harmonizing DATEV Fixed Salary IDs (LODAS) and Salary/Deduction Nos.
 (Lohn & Gehalt), please contact the DATEV support directly.
 Introductory information can be found in the DATEV Hilfe-Center or in the information document for LODAS and for Lohn und Gehalt.

-Which recurring compensations are supported?Â
+Which recurring compensations are supported?

 Only those compensations are supported that are already maintained in DATEV or will be maintained in DATEV in the future:

-Set up transfers of recurring compensations
+Set up recurring compensation

 To transfer recurring compensations to DATEV, you first need to enable them in the settings.
 To do so, perform the following steps: